In Coronavirus War Of Words With The U.S., China Pulls No Punches

 The voices of reason are increasingly being censored and silenced in China, leaving only those at the extremes of the political spectrum, Zi lamented.

-"And as for the ignorant and the shameless online thugs," he wrote, "well, they get a free pass."
+"And as for the ignorant and the shameless online thugs," she wrote, "well, they get a free pass."

-Note: An earlier version of this story mistakenly referred to Zi Zhongyun as a "he."
-Zi is a woman.